 We chose these topics knowing that the racial issues are not new, and that this pandemic provides an opportunity for us to address them through a lens of democracy.

 Engaging the same topics as the first phase, the next phase of Tea with the People is designed to reach a broader audience.
-We will conduct a series of conversations with leaders who are innovating and working creatively to engage, activate, and support their communities during this pandemic.
-We plan to launch these conversations as a limited series podcast in June 2020.
-Our hope is that the podcast will inspire others to activate and pursue change within themselves and in their own communities.
+In May and June, we interviewed three peer-nominated leaders who are innovating and working creatively to engage, activate, and support their communities during this pandemic.
+These conversations will be released intermittently as a limited series podcast.
+Our hope is to inspire others to activate and pursue change within themselves and in their own contexts.

 Justine Lee and Jeanelle Austin met in December 2019 through the organization Bridge Alliance, a coalition of about 100 organizations working together as active stewards of our democratic republic.
 Initially, we had the idea to join forces to produce a dinner that brings a politically diverse group of people together to engage the topics of race and democracy.